chihway/imsim2galsim/README.md

 imsim2galsim
 ============

 Code to generate GalSim images that fit in the LSST simulation framework.
 This includes two projects:

-1. Taking LSST PhoSim input gatalogs and generate approximately similar images.
+1. Taking LSST PhoSim input catalogs and generate approximately similar images.

-  a.
-Not sure how useful this is.
-You get the images faster than PhoSim, but much less accurate.
-Can choose to switch on or off the magnitude conversion code.

-  b.
-The one good thing is it shold be easy to put through DM.

-2. Query from LSST ImSim databse and generate expected images.

-  a.
-This has the advantage that the magnitudes are more accurate and does not need to go through the many intermediate steps.

-  b.
-But this involves the database and (possibly) the galaxy generation code.
-Need to investigate if it's worth the trouble.

-Both of these should be tested and can run through the LSST Data Management code.
+2. Running these GalSim images through LSST DM.

+The ultimate goal is to compare the output catalogs of GalSim and PhoSim.
+If they look sufficiently close, we can use the GalSim line to do analyses.
+In principle this would save time...

-This provides parallel streams of simulation that can be done faster but with lower fidelity.
-Depending on the purpose of these simulations, one can choose from using the original ImSim/PhoSim framework or digress to using the GalSim framework here.
+These simulations will be faster but with lower fidelity.
+Depending on the purpose, one can choose from using the original ImSim/PhoSim framework or digress to using the GalSim framework here.

 ============================================================
 What is in this repo